-- ASTR 1030 Astronomy Lab Manual (this booklet), available from the CU Bookstore.
-Replacement copies are available in Acrobat PDF format downloadable from the SBO website, under Education → Courses. - Calculator.
-All students should have access to a scientific calculator that can perform scientific notation, exponentials, and trig functions (sines, cosines, etc.). - A 3-ring binder to hold this lab manual, your lab notes, and lab write-ups.
+- ASTR 1010 Astronomy Lab Manual (this booklet), available from the CU Bookstore.
+Replacement (or print-your-own) copies are available in Acrobat PDF format downloadable from the SBO website, under Education → Courses. - Calculator.
+All students should have access to a scientific calculator that can perform scientific notation, exponentials, and trig functions (sines, cosines, etc.). - A 3-ring binder to hold this lab manual.